troylhy1991/Pythonic-Image-Video-Bioinformatics/README.md

 ## Topics and Slides
   1. Introduction to Python, Anaconda, Spyder and basic python syntax [Slides]()

-  2. Common Python packages, os, system, numpy and scipy [Slides]()
+  2. Common Python packages: os, system, numpy and scipy [Slides]()

-  3. Efficient image processing with Python, scikit-image, opencv or SimpleITK? [slides]()
+  3. Efficient image processing with Python: scikit-image, opencv or SimpleITK? [slides]()

   4. Manage your data in standard format with Python: PANDAS, h5py [slides]()